 When using HubSpot’s CRM, first, make sure you look at deals that closed in your desired period.
 The data you need is the sum of the total revenue from the closed-won deals and the number of units from the closed-won deals.
 To find the average selling price, divide the sum of the total revenue by the total number of units.

-If you are not using sales tracking software, the average selling price is still painless to calculate with spreadsheet software.
-When using this tool, add up all columns with your sales revenue numbers, and divide by the number of units sold.
+Pro tip: Even if you are not using sales tracking software, the average selling price is still painless to calculate with spreadsheet software.
+To use this tool, add up all the columns with your sales revenue numbers and divide by the number of units sold.

-Now that we understand the average selling price and how to calculate it, let’s apply this concept with the actual selling price and apply these formulas to a scenario.
+Now that we understand the average selling price and how to calculate it, let’s apply this concept to the actual selling price and apply these formulas to a scenario.

 For example, we have determined that the average selling price for Android smartphones is $261.
 Let’s say you’re trying to determine a price for your new state-of-the-art cell phone.
 You would likely price your product above the average to stand out as a high-tech phone provider.